hampuskalen/markdown-cv/index.md

 </div>

-## Post graduation work experience
+## Professional experience

 `2024-current`
 Data engineer/Data scientist, *Auctionet*
-- One-man data team tasked with building the data stack from scratch.
+First and only hire to newly formed data team.
+Built a data stack from scratch using open source technologies like **sling**, **dbt**, **Dagster** and **Metabase**
-Responsibilties span from:
+Responsonsible for:
-- Understanding and formulating requirements.
+- Understanding organisation data needs and formulating requirements
-- Architecting data stack
+- Architecting data stack from scratch
 - ELT
 - BI
 - Data science / Advanced Analytics